Last updated 08/01/2020 at 13:10

 No matter if you are just starting university, are in your final year, or are doing a post-grad or PhD - the university experience has changed due to the coronavirus (COVID-19) outbreak.
 Here's what you need to know.

-Your university should inform you what lectures, classes and labs are in person and which are online only.
+When on-campus learning is possible again, or if you return to a blended learning model, your university should inform you what lectures, classes and labs are in person and which are online only.

 Face coverings should be worn in indoor spaces/places, where physical distancing is difficult and where there is a risk of contact within two metres with people who are not members of your household.
 Some Universities have made face coverings mandatory in all campus spaces, so be sure to check their website.